jgayfer/pydest/README.md

 Updates the manifest corresponding to the language given.
 If no language is given, the default is English.
 This function is designed to be used for a program that is running for extended periods of time where the manifest may need to be updated.
 Usually the manifest is only updated the first time that `decode_hash()` is called.
 But as the manifest will likely change over time, this function will help keep the manifest current.

 **Parameters**
 - `language` [optional] - The desired language of the response, given as a string.
-The following languages are supported (and should be given as shown): en, fr, es, de, it, ja, pt-br, es-mx, ru, pl, zn-cht, ko, zh-cht.
+The following languages are supported (and should be given as shown): en, fr, es, de, it, ja, pt-br, es-mx, ru, pl, zn-cht, ko, zh-chz.
 If no language is given, English will be used.

 ### API